 Also known as activity trackers.
 These are all-in-one activity monitors that record how far you’ve walked (or, depending on the device, how much of a specific exercise or activity you’ve done over a certain period of time).
-Many (if not all) fitness trackers now include heart rate monitors built in to them, doubling as activity tracker and a heart rate monitor now.
+Many (if not all) fitness trackers now include heart rate monitors built in to them, doubling as an activity tracker and a heart rate monitor now.

-These are similar to Fitness Trackers in that they track and measure your level of activity; however, these are specifically include features designed for runners such as distance mapping (via GPS), pedometer tracking, heart rate recording, and some means to tie all these different values together.
+These are similar to Fitness Trackers in that they track and measure your level of activity; however, these are specifically included features designed for runners such as distance mapping (via GPS), pedometer tracking, heart rate recording, and some means to tie all these different values together.
 Running Watches, now, often do pretty much the same thing Fitness Trackers do, but offer more features.

 Heart Rate Monitor Watches